 Below references instructions from the video.

-- FIGHT - if confronted by the shooter, do everything possible not to be a victim.
+- DEFEND - if confronted by the shooter, defend yourself.
+Work together and be aggressive.

 For questions, comments or to arrange for in person training, please contact University Police at (801) 585-2677.